systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Set the Component name to be `Public Route Table`.

-Connect the `Subnet ID` Output Socket of the Public `Subnet` Components to the `Subnet ID` Input Socket of the `Public Route Table` Component.

 Add 3 `AWS::EC2::SubnetRouteTableAssociation` components to the
 `Public Route Table` component.

-Set the Component type to be `Configuration Frame (down)`.

 Set the Component name to be `Public (1|2|3) Association`.